 At St. Vincent’s Catholic Primary School we study Religious Education, the National Curriculum and age appropriate Relationships Education.
 Through these subjects we deliver our vision.

 Information about the curriculum for each Year Group can also be found on the relevant Year Group pages.
 Each Year Group has an age appropriate Learning Journey for Religious Education, Reading , Writing and Mathematics detailing the relevant National Curriculum objectives to be achieved by the end of the year.
-A Yearly Overview provides the overall topics and the termly Knowledge Planner provides more detail such as the National Curriculum objectives and links to the Creative Curriculum.
+A Yearly Overview provides the overall topics and the termly Knowledge Planner provides more detail such as the subjects covered during the term and the relevant objectives.
 Please speak to the classteacher if you would like more information.